odedd/table_sortable/README.md

                       sort: -> (sort_order) { sort{ |a,b| (sort_order == :asc ? a : b) <=> (sort_order == :asc ? b : a) } }
         ```
         If no sorting is to be performed based on that column you can set it to `false`.
 When using TableSortable's [view helpers](#view-helpers),
-        this also means that no sorting will be available on the client side on that column as well.
+        this also means that no sorting handle will be shown on the client side on that column as well.
     - `sort_method: (:array|:active_record)`
         <sub>default: :array</sub>
         Determines whether the default sort function relies on an ActiveRecord `order` method or an Array `sort` method.
-        Only applies when no `sort` option has been specified.
+        _Only applies when no `sort` option has been specified._
         - `:array` <sub>(default)</sub>
             Sort using the `sort` method.
-While being slower, it sorts based on the column value, whatever it might be, and so fits every scenario.
+While being slower, it sorts based on the column's value, whatever it might be, and so fits every scenario.
         - `:active_record`
             Sort using the `order` method.
 While being faster, it only applies to cases where the column name matches the database column name.
     - `template: (string)`
         <sub>default: same as column_name</sub>
         Allows setting a custom template name to look for when rendering the header or column contents.
 For more information see [view helpers](#view-helpers).

-#### Dynamic Column Definitions
+##### Dynamic Column Definitions

 If the column definitions themselves need to be dynamic (eg. if you're using
 dynamic fields in your model) you can also use `define column` in a `before action` callback like this